prisma-collective/docs/docs/collaborators/communities of practice.md

 - **ORGANISATION:** [[enrolment|self-organisation]] by event participants and facilitators for each event instance
 - **INTEGRITY:** stewardship of the alignment between the place-sourced [[product|products]] of the intensives and the potential of the non-local community of practice the intensives are being organised for (i.e. [[resourcing]])
 - **EVOLVABILITY:** continuity of development impulse beyond the timeframe of the first intensive (see [[incubation methodology]])
+# Core Capacities

-the following core facilitation team is forming to bring that governance system and its capacity-multiplying capabilities into being:
+the following core facilitation team is forming to bring this work forwards:

 - [[Delfina Terrado]]: [[enactment|enacting]], [[experience design]], [[incubation methodology]], [[practice-based daos]]
 - [[Shikhar Agarwal]]: [[developmental evaluation|evaluating]], [[value-system design methodology]], [[Holochain|place-sourced currency design]]